deluge-torrent/deluge/README.md

 Deluge is a BitTorrent client that utilizes a daemon/client model.
 It has various user interfaces available such as the GTK-UI, Web-UI and a Console-UI.
-It uses [libtorrent][lt] at it's core to handle the BitTorrent protocol.
+It uses [libtorrent][lt] at its core to handle the BitTorrent protocol.

 ## Install